OSPAMOX 500mg/5ml gran 100ml

 All doses are determined depending on the child's body weight in kilograms.

-- Your doctor will advise how much Ospamox you should give your baby or child.
+- Your doctor will advise you on how much Ospamox you should give to your baby or child.

 - The usual dose is 40 mg to 90 mg for each kilogram of body weight per day, divided into two or three separate doses.